-As noted, eating (and sometimes even drinking) heals you, rather than just filling you up and giving you some energy.
+- Eating (and sometimes even drinking) heals you, rather than just filling you up and giving you some energy.
 In many games, food is the primary medicine/recovery system of choice.
 If other healing items are present, however, food is usually a lesser healing item, only healing a few points, while more potent medicines and first-aid kits heal much more.
 Usually.

-It seems that the proteins and iron present in meat are the best medicines around.
+- It seems that the proteins and iron present in meat are the best medicines around.
 Chocolate bars and carrots may patch up grazing flesh wounds and small lacerations, but pork chops, whole turkeys and entire barbeque roasts will stop arterial blood loss, heal punctured lungs and bring you back from the brink of death.

-When drinks are present, they often will restore mana or energy in the same way food restores health.
+- When drinks are present, they often will restore mana or energy in the same way food restores health.

 open/close all folders

 - Aquaria not only makes food your primary method of healing, but has food which can give you stronger attacks, let you move faster, or even make you invincible.
 Medicine, meanwhile, only restores HP or cures status.
 Of course, they are all created by magic...